Nintendo Switch lovers rejoice, here are the best deals available on Amazon Prime Day

 Despite spending just a few weeks on the shelves, Mario Strikers has already seen a 20 per cent discount.
 It’s a combat sport game that sees two teams of five battle it out on the pitch.
 In our review of the game, we said “it puts emphasis on over-the-top goal-scoring, tackling and power-ups as well as competitive local multiplayer and online clubs.”
 It’s quite chaotic for a football title, but it’s all part of the fun.

-Ubisoft’s bestselling dancing game has been going strong since 2010 and now Just Dance 2022 boasts savings of over 44 per cent off, alongside an array of new features.
+Ubisoft’s bestselling dancing game has been going strong since 2010 and now Just Dance 2022 boasts savings of 48 per cent, alongside an array of new features.

 Some classic tracks will be making a return as well as over 40 new songs from featured artists such as Olivia Rodrigo and Billie Eilish, it’s a family-friendly title that all ages can enjoy.
 There’s even a kids mode featuring eight child-friendly tunes to bop away to.